alokkumar-dotcom/alokkumar-DataAnalyst-Internship-Portfolio/README.md

 This project was completed as part of the **ApexPlanet Data Analytics Internship**.

-The objective of **Task 5** was to create a professional portfolio website to present the complete internship journey and showcase the projects, analytical work, dashboards, presentation materials, resume, and professional profiles developed throughout the internship.
+The objective of **Task 5** was to consolidate the work completed throughout the internship into a professional master portfolio demonstrating the complete end-to-end data analytics journey.

+As part of the capstone integration, a professional portfolio website was also created and deployed using GitHub Pages to provide a visual presentation of the internship work.

 The portfolio brings together the complete data analytics workflow, from **data cleaning and exploratory analysis to SQL analysis, customer segmentation, statistical validation, data storytelling, and final project presentation**.